NYC Public Sector Workers Demand NYCERS Divest from Israeli Securities

 New York City Employees’ Retirement System (NYCERS), New York City’s largest public pension system, is using the retirement savings of city employees to finance the displacement and ethnic cleansing of Palestinians.
 We demand that the NYCERS Board of Trustees carry out the divestment of the System’s investments in securities issued by the State of Israel and Israeli companies.
 In solidarity with Palestinian trade unions, we, the undersigned, call upon NYCERS to ensure that our paychecks are not invested in bonds and industries that fund and profit from the ongoing violence against Palestinians, as well as the people of Lebanon, Syria, and Yemen.

-As of January 2023, NYCERS holds approximately $115 million in Israeli securities, including:
+As of August 2025, NYCERS holds at least $152 million in Israeli securities, including:

-- Over $30 million in short and long term bonds.
+- $8 million in short and long term bonds.
 The purchase of Israeli bonds directly funds Israel’s military forces and the occupation of Palestine, including:

 - The indiscriminate bombardment of Gaza by Israeli military forces